tomwolanski/tomwolanski.github.io/content/posts/concurrency-conflicts-redis/index.md

 00:23:52.149 [0 lua] "expire" "my-key" "300"
 ```

 What about subsequent calls?
 The first time `SCRIPT LOAD` was called Redis returned a SHA of the script that can later be used as a reference.
-Any subsequent calls will be done  using `EVALSHA` command which does not require sending full script code.
+Any subsequent calls will be done using `EVALSHA` command which does not require sending the full script code.
 All entries marked as `[0 lua]` are actual commands executed by the script.

 ```